The local solubility for homogeneous polynomials with random coefficients over thin sets: Acknowledgement

 \section{Acknowledgement}

 The authors acknowledge support from NSF grant DMS-2001549 under the supervision of Trevor Wooley.
-The third author would like to thank James Cumberbatch for helpful discussion and suggestion for the proof of Lemma $\ref{lem3.1}$.
-Especially, the third author would like to thank Trevor Wooley for his constant encouragement to complete this work. \addtocontents{toc}{ }
+The third author would like to thank James Cumberbatch and Dong-ha Kim for helpful discussion.
+Especially, the third author would like to thank Trevor Wooley for his constant encouragement to complete this work.
+Furthermore, the authors would like to thank Daniel Loughran and Nicholas Rome for letting us know many related works and providing very helpful comments on overall arguments in this paper. \addtocontents{toc}{ }